tianyue58/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find internship application(s) by inputting a specific field and keyword(s).
-Fields can be the company name, internship position, completion status, application outcome, application priority and application requirements.
 2. Internship displays a list of applications whose field matches the given keyword(s).

    Use case ends.